BenCuff/github-pages-test/docs/rap.md

 ---
-title: "Reproducible Analytical Pipelines (RAP): an introduction""
+title: Reproducible Analytical Pipelines (RAP): an introduction
-layout: "guidance-page"
+layout: guidance-page
-page1:
-  url: rap
-  name: Introduction to RAP
-page2:
-  url: rap-framework
-  name: Bronze-silver-gold framework
 ---

 > ## Main messages
 > - All analysts should aim towards “RAP by default” ways of working, as part of broader Government aims.